I WAS BORN and raised in North Carolina, but I didn’t hear about Mira until my third year of law school.

 Like this story?

-Subscribe to our newsletter for more great reads in your inbox every Sunday.
+Subscribe to our free newsletter for more great reads in your inbox every Sunday.

 State v.
 Hoover is a little-known case, even among legal historians, scholars, and attorneys.
 At the time, it was barely a blip on the radar; it was only covered in two local newspapers that I could find.
 “It didn’t start a trend,” Professor Joyner says.
 “And, it really didn’t become a part of a new interpretation of the law.
 It was merely an aberration, a one-time occurrence, and applied to just this.
 It did not set a precedent in any way.”